We Are Knox...

 How did you learn about the research and shadowing opportunities?

 I have done some independent research with Professor Clayton, which culminated into this research experience.
-In regards to the shadowing opportunity, I spoke to Terrie Saline (at the Bastian Family Center for Career & Pre-Professional Development) to see if there was an opportunity, and she was glad to help set it up.
+In regards to the shadowing opportunity, I spoke to Terrie Saline (at the Bastian Family Career Center) to see if there was an opportunity, and she was glad to help set it up.

 What's been the best part?